Santhoshr-fswd/recipe-book/README.md

 User-Friendly Interface: Enjoy an intuitive and visually appealing app design that enhances your cooking journey.

-Whether you're looking to try new dishes, impress guests, or simply enjoy homemade meals, It is your go-to culinary companion.
-Download the app now and bring the joy of cooking to your fingertips!

 Installation:
-To get started with Forkify, follow these steps:
+To get started with Recipe BOOK, follow these steps:

 Clone this repository to your local machine.
 Install the required dependencies using npm: npm install